Thursday's poll: How will the Seahawks do against the 49ers on Sunday?

 SeahawksSports Thursday’s poll: How will the Seahawks do against the 49ers on Sunday?
 Originally published December 28, 2016 at 7:17 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff Seahawks Fan Fix Your weekly dose of off-the-wall news about the Seahawks.
 Delivered Friday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryBobby Wagner made a list and created some Seahawks history
+Next StoryKasen Williams hopes to prove worthy of his latest opportunity with the Seahawks Previous StoryBobby Wagner made a list and created some Seahawks history

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.